PRL-PRG/signatr-experiment/README.md

 This is a skeleton project for running signatr experiments.
 The idea is to have an isolated environment in which one can run the fuzzer.

+There is also a new pipeline using the `targets` package, see below for more explanations.

 ## Installation

 ### Experimental setup